Expanding State Park Programming in Niagara Falls

-- Announcement by Governor Cuomo of full State funding ($42M) for the removal of a two-mile expressway segment of the Robert Moses Parkway along the Niagara Gorge rim between Niagara Falls State Park and Whirlpool/DeVeaux Woods State Parks (to be completed early 2020).
+- Announcement by Governor Cuomo of full State funding ($42M) for the removal of a two-mile expressway segment of the former Robert Moses Parkway/Niagara Scenic Parkway along the Niagara Gorge rim between Niagara Falls State Park and Whirlpool/DeVeaux Woods State Parks (to be completed early 2020).

 ESD will partner with an operator to establish, operate and maintain a program of outdoor recreation activities and associated facilities.

 Niagara Falls attracts millions of visitors every year and by improving recreational activities in the area, New York State is supporting this vital tourism industry by continuing to grow the local economy.
 This exciting new programming will be designed to increase the number of visitors and boost the tourism economy of the City of Niagara Falls by extending the stays of visitors.